-Top Withins is a ruined farmhouse, said to have been the inspiration and location of the Earnshaw family house in Emily Bronte's classic novel, Wuthering Heights.
+The Top Withens walk is to the ruined farmhouse on Haworth Moor, said to have been the location of the Earnshaw family house in Emily Bronte's classic novel, Wuthering Heights.

 The building bore no resemblance to the house she described, but the situation may have been in her mind when she wrote of the moorland setting of the Heights.
 We think so too and it's a stunning location to sit quietly, ponder and think of the dark, brooding and immensely passionate nature of Cathy and Heathcliffe.
 Dare you too?!